-The frequency of 1 on 1 meetings depends on the relationship and the reports.
+The frequency of 1 on 1 meetings and skip level meetings depend on the relationship and the reports.
 It's hard in a growing organization, as people are added in and are instantly overloaded.
 I do it weekly when it's a really important relationship and biweekly with others.
 There are lots of ways to do it.

 Consistency is the most important, so people can count on it.
 If you have a bad day, and you want to discuss it with your manager; you might be stressed and distracted if you are unsure when you will have time to talk.
 However, if you already know you’ll have another meeting in a week, it helps you put the issue aside and focus.
 It's not ideal, but knowing it's coming gives people confidence.
 The same goes for team retrospectives.

 Even when the shipping schedule is tight, and the team has work to do, make sure your scheduled 1:1s happen.
 When people know you’ll take the time to talk to them, it lets them put the issues aside and focus on the work at hand to remain effective teams.
 All in all, I think cadence is less important; it’s more about the reliability of that communication channel.

 In order to improve psychological safety, set up anchor points in your weekly and daily practices to push it forward.
 It's been fun to see as we've built our teams at One Medical.
 Once people really understood, it became ingrained in the culture, and it only takes a small effort to keep the flywheel spinning.